-This sheet serves as a reminder of the achievements that are necessary for new students interested in having all of their trips fully funded (minus deposit) by the team.
+This sheet serves as a reminder of the achievements that are necessary for new students interested in having all their trips fully funded (minus deposit) by the team.
 Keep this at home to track your progress.
-New students are students who have NEVER participated in FIRST Team 1511.
+New students are students who have NEVER participated in FIRST Team 1511, regardless of their grade level.